stevana/stateful-pbt-with-fakes/README-unprocessed.md

                         Fork [Incr]]
 ```

-But shrinking didn't work very well.
+However, shrinking didn't work well.
 The reason for this is that QuickCheck
 tries a smaller test case (which still has the race condition), but because of a
 different interleaving of threads the race doesn't get triggered and so
 QuickCheck thinks it found the minimal test case (because the smaller test case,